Derivatives of Products

 and we just need to know each of the derivatives on the right-hand side of the equation.
 In this case these are

-( x + 5 )' = 1 + 0 (by the derivative rule for sums, derivative rule for variables, and the derivative rule for constants)
+( A*s + 1 )' = A + 0 (by the derivative rule for sums, rule for constant multiples, and the derivative rule for constants)

 so the finished derivative is